The US National Security Advisor, John Bolton, promised a strong line against Venezuela. They will attack the gold sector

 The president of the United States, Donald Trump, signed an executive order that would prohibit all its citizens from trading gold with Venezuela.
 In addition, speaking in Miami, in front of an audience with high Cuban and Latin representation, the Advisor of National Security of the United States, John Bolton, assured that actions against Cuba would also be taken, prohibiting more than 24 Cuban companies and organizations to do business with the United States.

-The sanctions will come into force on November 5, and according to anonymous sources of Bloomberg, will have a strong negative impact on the already depressed Venezuelan economy.
+The sanctions will come IGNORE INTO force on November 5, and according to anonymous sources of Bloomberg, will have a strong negative impact on the already depressed Venezuelan economy.

 The decisions of the United States government are framed in the context of the legislative elections, and in general, analysts such as those of Reuters and the Wall Street Journal assure that they are taken with the intention of strengthening the support of voters of Latino descent, and Particularly Cuban in Florida.
 This demographic group frequently supports demonstrations of rejection of the left regimes in the continent.

 You can also read: US elections: These are the 3 women who could make history

 The executive order of President Trump prohibits individuals and companies from trading gold with Venezuelan counterparts, particularly after the Trump administration ensured that Venezuela exchanged gold with Turkey as a way to finance the regime.
 According to official figures from the government of Turkey, cited by Reuters, this year Venezuela exported 23.6 tons of gold to Turkey with a value of 900 million dollars, while last year they exported zero.